‘The flat earth society has members all around the globe’ –

 Public opinion landscapes: A patchwork of (mis)trust?

-Even before last year’s election, US citizens were “least confident in the news media, business leaders, and elected officials to act in the best interests of the public,” said a report from the Pew Research Center, October 2016.
+Even before the latest presidential elections, US citizens were “least confident in the news media, business leaders, and elected officials to act in the best interests of the public,” said a report from the Pew Research Center, October 2016.
 The survey of 1500 US adults found just 27% had confidence in elected officials and barely 38% had confidence in the news media.
 Scientists, on the other hand, were trusted by 76% of respondents; a figure that rose to 84% for medical scientists.
 This begs the questions: are medical sciences easier to understand for laypeople?
 Are they better explained by experts?
 Or are they just less ‘political’ than healthcare and climate change, for example?